Joshfairhead/Obsidian/Omnicient/Computer Sci/Perspectivism.md

 > Agents are rendered/perceived by other agents as a Perspective (the agent's public perspective, i.e. what they claim about themselves and what they share to anybody resolving their DID).

 In particular this helps me understand waht your up to.
 Perspectives sound like a natural sucessor to profiles in a way.
 It feels like a less monolithic take on 'identities' as they're concieved of in the Sovrin/IIW spaces.
 A more accurate term and multidimensional representation.
-This is the direction I was hoping that Identity would go.
+This is the direction I was hoping that Digital Identity might start to go (shudders at the term).

 > Languages are basically just wrappers around any storage mechanism, implementing a high-level, abstract interface, but they rely on Agents since the objects they address and store have to be authored and signed by agents